 For further explanation, please see questions and answers.

-Each Party to the Stockholm Convention - individual states as well the European Community as a regional economic integration organisation - has to establish an Implementation Plan to show the concrete action that will be taken against the POPs listed in the Convention.
-The European Community Implementation Plan, which complements the national plans of the EU Member States, was adopted on 9 March 2007.
+Each Party to the Stockholm Convention - individual states as well the European Community as a regional economic integration organisation - has to establish an Implementation Plan to show the concrete actions and measures related to the POPs listed in the Convention.